New Norfolk Structure Plan Spatial strategic planning

 ERA, in conjunction with Playstreet and Knight Frank, was engaged by the Derwent Valley Council to prepare a structure plan for New Norfolk that would provide direction for future land use and development of the township over the next 15-20 years.

 Land use and development in New Norfolk had been occurring without any long-term strategic plan.
 It was the last settlement in Southern Tasmania without a settlement boundary and specific planning objectives.

-A key objective of the project was to provide clarity to community and investors about the long term vision for the town, key opportunities and its role and function within the context of the Southern Tasmanian region.
-Specific outcomes of the structure plan included:
+A key objective of the project was therefore to provide clarity to the community and investors about the long-term vision for the town, key opportunities, and the town’s role in the context of the Southern Tasmanian region.

-- An overall vision for the town based on key directions.
+- an overall vision for the town based on key directions

-- The development of clear objectives for the zoning of the town, including the identification of residential, commercial and industrial areas.
+- the development of clear objectives for the zoning of the town, including the identification of residential, commercial and industrial areas

-- Details of improvements to pedestrian and visual connections through the town.
+- details of improvements to pedestrian and visual connections through the town.